 The second major concept of the Omega-Theory is the tectonic wave.
 Again, the best everyday analogy with tectonic waves is an example of falling dominoes.
 When one domino falls, all subsequent dominoes will fall, leading to a wave of collapsing dominoes.
 In the Earth’s crust, the »dominoes« are faults and blocks of rock, while the domino effect in the Earth’s crust leads to the formation of tectonic waves.
 Based on the analysis of the distribution of past earthquakes we can calculate the current and future positions of tectonic waves.
 When tectonic waves pass through an active fault system, they can generate strong earthquakes.
 Therefore, tectonic waves define endangered regions where high shear traction occurs.
 This leads us to the conclusion that earthquakes are not chaotic and/or coincidental.
 They are triggered by synchronised and highly organised processes in the Earth's crust.

 Tectonic waves and the Lithosphere-Atmosphere-Ionosphere Coupling (LAIC theory)

 Tectonic waves are not just a hypothetical construct.
 These are waves of deformation that can be directly observed based on the Earth’s crust degassing and consequent changes in the Atmospheric Chemical Potential (ACP).
-These observations represent the direct proof of the validity of both the Omega-Theory and the LAIC theory.
+These observations represent the direct proof of the validity of both the theory and the LAIC theory.

-Changes in the radon emissions and ACP can be used for the earthquake forecasting and issuing of major alarms in the earthquake preparation zones.
+Changes in radon emissions and ACP can be used for earthquake forecasting and issuing of major alarms in the earthquake preparation zones.